What is naproxen?

 How should I take it?

-You should take naproxen tablets at the first sign of a migraine.
+You should take naproxen tablets at the first sign of an attack.
 Otherwise, you can take as soon as you experience pain.
 Swallow the medication rather than chewing it, crushing it, or breaking it.
 Avoid taking naproxen on an empty stomach.

 What should I be cautious of?